Color options are not available for Campagnolo®-compatible wheels or 404 Firecrest 650c.

-When we introduced the 900 we changed expectations for disc wheels.
-We demonstrated that they didn't have to weigh as much as a small dog while offering the stiffness necessary to perform under the world's greatest cyclists.
-At just 935 g with a cassette hub, the 900 is light enough for the hilliest triathlon or time trial courses.
+A disc wheel doesn't have to weigh as much as a small dog while offering the stiffness necessary to perform under the world's greatest cyclists.
+At just 935 grams with a cassette hub, the Zipp® 900 Disc is light enough for the hilliest triathlon or time trial courses.

-Zipp was founded 20 years ago to produce carbon fiber discs that were lighter and faster than anything else available at the time.
+Zipp was founded more than a quarter century ago to produce carbon fiber discs that were lighter and faster than anything else available at the time.
 Today, the 900 still reflects that commitment to giving you the perfect tool for whatever situation you find yourself in.

 900 Tubular Track: